ndum/php7-laravel/README.md

 Examples can be found under /examples.
 For more information see the Dockerfile.

 # Laravel Dusk:
-Laravel Dusk is tested with Gitlab-CI 11.0 and Laravel 5.6.
+Laravel Dusk is tested with Gitlab-CI 11.6.x and Laravel 5.7.
 Please use https://github.com/staudenmeir/dusk-updater for the newest Chromedriver

 # Built with:
 * Yarn / NPM
-* PHP 7.2 with xDebug
+* PHP 7.3 with Xdebug
 * MySQL / PostgreSQL and SQLite
 * PHPUnit
 * Google Chrome